dallincoons/dallincoons.github.io/_posts/2018-12-30-named-constructors.markdown

 ---
-Named Constructors To Make Our Lives Easier
+title: Named Constructors To Make Our Lives Easier
 ---

 Have you ever found yourself adding parameters with `null` as defaults in your constructors?